LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch displays a number of hits and a sample of 10 search results by default.
+The field "_ source"(line 22) lists all fields or content of the document.

 ![image](https://user-images.githubusercontent.com/60980933/105432767-8c216700-5c15-11eb-9ea2-ef74a3bc5f1b.png)